christinekaarde/MICCAI-review-thesis/WeeklyMeetings.md

 * An estimate of how much work I still need to do, re:changing the hand in date (managing expectations)

 #### Any other topics
+At some point, a bit later want to go back to the updated methods script and clean it up even more - but for now would like to move a bit on and work on something else just for my own sake.

 ### Date: 12 September 2022